 There was a time when Piqua, Ohio, was known as “The Atomic City.”
-Although the country’s first municipally operated nuclear power plant only functioned in this town in eastern Ohio for four years, from 1962-'66, it was enough to put Piqua, which has a present-day population of about 20,000, on the national map.
+Although the country’s first municipally operated nuclear power plant only functioned in this town in western Ohio for four years, from 1962-'66, it was enough to put Piqua, which has a present-day population of about 20,000, on the national map.

 The story of the Fort Piqua Hotel starts about 70 years earlier, when the town of Piqua revolved around agriculture and industry.
 (It was also, in the late 19th century, a major center of underwear production.)
 This 85,000-square-foot hotel was built in the Richardson Romanesque style by William P. Orr and Samuel K. Statler in 1892 on the city’s main square, and it served as a high-profile way stop for railroad travelers coming to Chicago from the East Coast.